 Please consider these financial sacrifices before you and your family make the decision for one of you to stay at home.

-What I’ve come to realize over the past 2+ years at home with my boys – as perhaps I was guilty of thinking this way years ago – is that stay at home moms are completely undervalued by society.
+What I’ve come to realize over the years is that stay at home moms (and dads) are deeply undervalued in our society.